Best Extended Car Warranties in New York of 2026

 Extended car warranty costs

 A comprehensive bumper-to-bumper extended warranty costs between $1,400 and $4,000 for each year of coverage.
-Some providers require all payment up front, while others let you spread out costs monthly.
+Some providers require all payments up front, while others let you spread out costs monthly.
 Dealership-sold plans often charge interest, so reviewing direct options can help you save.

 Are extended car warranties worth it?